 To prepare for such situations, you will need a few essential tools and supplies.
 First, you will need a tire lever to remove the flat tire.
 You will also need a portable pump to inflate the tire once you fix it.
 Additionally, you should carry a spare inner tube, patches, and a multi-tool kit with different heads to fit various screws and bolts on your bike.
 Always carry a bike-specific first aid kit, too, in case you pick up an injury while out and about.
 Proper preparation and carrying the necessary tools and supplies will ensure you have a safe and fun mountain biking experience, no matter what challenges come your way.

-Read Also: Best Mountain Bike Trails in Squamish: A Guide for Thrill-Seekers
+Read Also: Are Mountain Bike Trails Open?
+A Guide to Riding in Uncertain Times

 Identifying and locating a flat tire on a mountain bike